-Based on philosopher Gaston Bachelard's book Poetics of Space with a chapter by the same name, House and Universe describes interdependencies of a supply chain, global in scope.
-House and Universe is an allegorical series of photographs that combined living systems like floating geodesic capsules with bundles of personal objects I had collected and carried with me.
-When I was making this work in 2013, I had bundled almost everything in my possession into seven large boulder-like forms that could be rolled or pushed.
-One photograph shows a place I lived in between a series of storms when the houses were covered in whatever scrap was available.
-A bundle sculpture is in front of the homes, connecting climate disasters with consumption.
-That title alludes to the story of Sisyphus (a trickster who was tricked in the end) which stuck with me throughout the series, as I dragged these bundles from one place to another, across towns where I was invited to recreate performances, and back into and out of exhibitions and studio spaces.
-Another image shows a naked body of a person in my life from behind, with a large boulder of things provocatively titled Life of Objects.
+Based on philosopher Gaston Bachelard's book Poetics of Space with a chapter by the same name, House and Universe describes interdependencies of a material supply chain, global in scope.
+House and Universe is an allegorical series of photographs that combined living systems like floating geodesic capsules with bundles of personal objects I collected and carried with me.
+I began this series in 2013, and at that point had bundled most of my possessions into seven large boulder-like forms that could be rolled or pushed.

 The Island is the Origin, 2013

 Verse and Universe, 2013